vbhaip/TileFlip/public/info.md

 There's two options to share your work.
 You can share a direct link to this website with the 'Share URL' button.
 If you want to share a GIF of your visualization, click the 'Download as GIF' button.
 This button will capture your last 'session' from when you clicked "Play" till you clicked "Pause".
 It'll take a few seconds after you paused the animation for your GIF to render.

+Note that sharing the URL of your work will only preserve the initial state from when the animation was played, not the color.
+Also keep in mind that sharing long rules will sometimes not work due to the size limits on query strings in URLs.

 ## About

 I was inspired to make this by the really cool [tixy.land](https://tixy.land).
 If you still have questions or come up with a cool animation that you want to share, reach out to me at *contact @ vinaybhaip.com*.